North Halmahera Regency

 North Halmahera Regency (Kabupaten Halmahera Utara) is a regency (on Halmahera Island) of North Maluku Province, Indonesia.
-It was declared a Regency on 31 May 2003.
+It was declared a separate Regency on 25 February 2003, formed from part of the former North Maluku Regency.
+The regency shares a maritime border with Morotai Regency to the north, but its principal land border is with West Halmahera Regency to its west, although it also has a short land border with East Halmahera Regency in the far southeast.
 The capital town of the regency lies at the port of Tobelo.

-The Regency, which has been considerably reduced by the separation of Tidore and (more recently) of Morotai Island, now covers an area of 3,404.27 km2 and had a population of 161,847 people at the 2010 Census, 179,783 at the 2015 Intermediate Census. and 197,640 at the 2020 Census.
-The official estimate as at mid 2021 was 199,936.
-The principal settlements are Tobelo, Kao and Galela.
+The Regency, which was considerably reduced by the separation of Morotai Island to form a separate regency on 26 November 2008, covers an area of 3,404.27 km2 and had a population of 161,847 people at the 2010 census, 179,783 at the 2015 Intermediate Census. and 197,640 at the 2020 Census.
+The official estimate as at mid 2024 was 206,233 (comprising 105,804 males and 100,429 females).
+The principal settlements are Tobelo, Kao and Galela, which are the respective centres for the three principal ethnic and linguistic groups within the regency.
 The area is noted for its white beaches and coral reefs.

 Apart from the importance of its 115 islands (19 have remained unnamed) for spices, North Hamahera was a World War II base camp.
 The Japanese and the American allies fought for its control.
-From the island of Morotai, Americans headed by the General of the Army Douglas MacArthur prepared for an attack on the Philippines.
+From the island of Morotai, Americans headed by General Douglas MacArthur prepared for an attack on the Philippines.

 Halmahera and its small islands are located in the Coral Triangle, which has rich marine life.
 Marine biodiversity data on reef fishes was collected during a rapid survey conducted at 28 locations in 2005 in the south-western part of Halmahera.
 Explorer Gerry Allen, during his diving surveys in 2005, recorded 803 species of reef fishes.

 History

 During the 15th and 16th centuries, the area was generally within the sphere of influence of the powerful sultanate on the island of Ternate.
 A larger region, called Moro, included the island of Morotai and parts of the North Halmahera coastline.

 The Portuguese were a formidable presence in the area and they built a number of fortifications and controlled the island Ternate, off the southwest coast of the North Halmahera Regency.
-In the mid-16th century, a Portuguese Jesuit mission visited Hakmahera and Morotai.
+In the mid-16th century, a Portuguese Jesuit mission visited Halmahera and Morotai.
 This created conflict with Muslims who at the time controlled Ternate and Halmahera and in 1571, they drove the Christians from Morotai.

 In the early 17th century, the town of Dodinga, strategically located on Halmahera's west coast grew in influence.
 In 1627 and 1628, Sultan Hamzah of Ternate had much of the Christian population of the island moved to Malaya, on Ternate.
 Later, it was administered under the Dutch East Indies.